LandRegistry/common-dev-env/README.md

 ##### RabbitMQ

 There are no fragments needed when using this.
-The Management Console will be available on <http://localhost:15672> (guest/guest).
+The Management Console will be available on <http://localhost:15672> for RabbitMQ 3, or <http://localhost:15682> for RabbitMQ 4 (guest/guest).

 Rabbit is available over port 5672 and TLS on port 5671.